Salauddin-Ahmad/Journey-Junction/README.md

 # Welcome to [JourneyJunction]
-## This Website is to add spots from central asia and also you can manage them, (create , read, update and delete).
+## Overview
+This Website is to add spots from central asia and also you can manage them, (create , read, update and delete).
 You can also browse spots by countries and view its detail.

 ## Live link:
 https://journey-junction-ab45b.web.app/